-The scholarship will be awarded to the entrant with the highest three A-level results.
+- The scholarship will be awarded to the entrant with the highest three A-level results.
 The A-level results considered will include any subject requirements for the programme of study.
-Only students with a minimum of three A grades at A-level will be eligible for consideration.

-Preference will be given to a student with a declared household income below the minimum published threshold to determine eligibility for a full grant, as assessed by Student Finance NI, at the closing date for applications.
+Only students with a minimum of three A grades at A-level will be eligible for consideration. - Preference will be given to a student with a declared household income below the minimum published threshold to determine eligibility for a full grant, as assessed by Student Finance NI, at the closing date for applications.
 A deviation of up to 20% above this amount will be considered where it is deemed appropriate.
-This information will be verified by the School, in consultation with the Student Finance and Fees Office.
-Students must tick "Consent to Share" within their Student Finance NI application otherwise household income information is not available to the School and the student will not be considered.

-The School will collate A-level results and financial information for all students entering Stage 1 of the BEng and MEng Aerospace and Mechanical Engineering programmes.
-A panel, including the Head of School or nominee and two other senior academics from the School, will identify the student with the highest A-level results who meets the household income criteria.

-The School reserves the right not to award an entrance scholarship if a student, who satisfies the academic standard and threshold for household income criteria, is not identified.

-In this case the award will be made at the end of the year as an additional Sir James Martin Scholarship.

-Students who are awarded a Sir James Martin Entrance Scholarship are not eligible for consideration of a Sir James Martin Scholarship.

-The scholarship may not be split.
-In a tie-break situation candidates will be interviewed.
-In a tie-break situation where, following interview, candidates are judged to be of equal merit, preference will be given to female candidates (to address issue of under-representation of females in engineering).
+This information will be verified by the School, in consultation with the Student Finance & Fees Office. - Students must tick "Consent to Share" within their Student Finance NI application otherwise household income information is not available to the School and the student will not be considered.
+The School will collate A-level results and financial information for all students entering Stage 1 of the BEng and MEng Aerospace and Mechanical Engineering programmes. - A panel, including the Head of School or nominee and two other senior academics from the School, will identify the student with the highest A-level results who meets the household income criteria. - The School reserves the right not to award an entrance scholarship if a student, who satisfies the academic standard and threshold for household income criteria, is not identified.
+In this case the award will be made at the end of the year as an additional Sir James Martin Scholarship. - Students who are awarded a Sir James Martin Entrance Scholarship are not eligible for consideration of a Sir James Martin Scholarship. - The scholarship may not be split. - In a tie-break situation candidates will be interviewed by a panel including the Head of School or nominee and two other senior academics from the School. - The interview questions are pre-set and approved by the Scholarships and Awards Group.
+Only question 1 will be made available to students in advance.
+Questions will be marked out of 10 by each of the three panel members and weighted accordingly - The overall marks for each candidate from each of the panel members will be added up and the scholarship(s), where there is a tie-break, will be awarded to the applicant with the highest overall mark. - In a tie-break situation where, following interview, candidates are judged to be of equal merit preference will be given to female candidates (to address issue of under-representation of females in engineering). - Scholarship holders must have an overall weighted average mark of at least 65%, at the end of each stage.
+Failure to do so will result in termination of the scholarship

-Scholarship holders must have an overall weighted average mark of at least 65%, at the end of each stage.
-Failure to do so will result in termination of the scholarship agreement.
-In this case, students will not be obliged to pay back any funds already awarded in the current or previous years.

-Where a student temporarily withdraws from their studies, the scholarship may be suspended.
-This will be at the discretion of the School and the donor.

-Where a student permanently withdraws from their studies, the scholarship agreement will be terminated.
-In this case, students will not be obliged to pay back any funds already awarded in the current or previous years.

-One payment of \pounds 5,000 will be made in January of each academic year and one payment of \pounds 5,000 on publication of the end of year examination results and subject to students maintaining an overall average of 65%.
+- agreement.
+In this case, students will not be obliged to pay back any funds already awarded in the current or previous years. - Where a student temporarily withdraws from their studies, the scholarship may be suspended.
+This will be at the discretion of the School and the donor. - Where a student permanently withdraws from their studies, the scholarship agreement will be terminated.
+In this case, students will not be obliged to pay back any funds already awarded in the current or previous years. - One payment of £5,000 will be made in January of each academic year and one payment of £5,000 on publication of the end of year examination results and subject to students maintaining an overall average of 65%.

-Sir James Martin Scholarships
+2. Sir James Martin Scholarships